 New Year, New Minimum Wage

-In California, many cities and counties are increasing their minimum wages faster than the state.
-Click here for a chart of increases set to take place in 2021.
+In California, many cities are increasing their minimum wages faster than the state.
+Click here for a city-by-city chart of increases set to take place in 2019.